Exam and assessment results

 Our progress data from Key Stage 2 SATS for children at our school has been in line with or above the national average consistently for the last 6 years.
 Writing progress has been in the top 20% for at least three years.

 Grammar, punctuation and spelling 108 (above national averages)

 Percentages of pupils who achieved expected and high levels of attainment

 In 2018 our data showed attainment of pupils achieving the expected standard in all subjects are in line with or above National averages.
 Here is the breakdown:

-- 21% of our children achieved the higher standard in maths, which was in-line with the national average.
+- 26% of our children achieved the higher standard in maths, compared to 27% nationally.

 As you can see, our staff are committed to ensuring all children are ‘the best that you can be’ and achieve their full potential during their time at Netley Abbey Junior School.

 Our assessment framework ensures that we have breadth and challenge for all abilities, which is underpinned by SOLO Taxonomy and the use of quality feedback to develop learners who question, reflect and challenge themselves and their peers.
 Having a growth mindset is an important quality that we instil in all of the children and our assessment judgements help us to develop children and allow them to grow as a learner, where ever their starting point.